 When it may be okay to continue anyway

 Sometimes Renderjuice will warn you about missing files or caches that are not actually used by the exact scene, shot, or frame range you plan to render.
+That means:- some warnings are safe to ignore

 - but important missing dependencies can still affect output, speed, or stability